viksl/kritapluginpiemenu/README.md

   - Free plugin for Krita (<https://krita.org>)
   - Youtube video (<https://youtu.be/-rUf6Qz3nwU>)

-Pie Menu plugin allows you to set up your own custom menu for a quick access of various tools and actions in Krita to stremline the whole painting process.
+Pie Menu plugin allows you to set up your own custom menu for a quick access of various tools and actions in Krita to streamline the whole painting process.

 ## 2/ Installation:

-    Method 1.
+    Method A
      1. Download this plugin from:
         https://github.com/viksl/kritapluginpiemenu
         (on the right side there's a green button labeled Code, press it